Undergraduate Housing Policies

 Drug/controlled substance abuse and the resulting consequences have a significant negative impact on campus life and mar individual clarity of thought, verbal and perceptual acuity, and mental alertness.
 Members and guests of the community are expected to take responsibility for their behavior and for the consequences of drug/controlled substance use.
 The well-being of individuals of the University community is paramount.
 The priority is to ensure that students receive prompt medical attention for any health or safety emergency (alcohol or drug intoxication, physical violence, etc.) and to ensure there are no impediments to reporting incidents.

-• Tobacco products, e-cigs, vapes, etc. are prohibited on any UC Irvine property.
-Please refer to Smoke and Tobacco Free Environment Policy and UC Irvine Administrative Policies and Procedures.
+- Tobacco products, e-cigs, vapes, etc. are prohibited on any UC Irvine property.
+Please refer to Smoking Policy and UCI Smoking Policy.

 All residents are required to evacuate during every fire alarm (practice fire drills and actual alarms).
 Failure to evacuate during a fire alarm is a violation of Housing and University policy.
 Every person who violates any provision of the Health and Safety Code section 13190.4, is guilty of a misdemeanor punishable by a fine and/or imprisonment.
-Refer to Health and Safety Code.
+Refer to Health and Safety Code and look up Health and Safety Code (HSC) 13190.4..

-It is against University regulations, and federal and State laws, to tamper with any of the following items:
+It is against University regulations, and federal and State laws,to tamper with or block access to any of the

 a.
 Door/hardware/closing mechanisms